opentofu/tofu-ls/docs/USAGE.md

 - `opentofu` - standard `*.tf` and `*.tofu` config files
 - `opentofu-vars` - variable files (`*.tfvars`)

+We also accept `terraform` and `terraform-vars` as language IDs, to support wider range of editors.
+For consistent behavior we encourage users to remap them to corresponding opentofu IDs.

 _NOTE_ Clients should be configured to follow the above language ID conventions and do **not** send `*.tf.json`, `*.tfvars.json` nor Packer HCL config nor any other HCL config files as the server is not